 | Merged model is worse than every source | Source interference or incompatible lineage | Check source lineage and tokenizer policy; prefer compatible sources and retune or reject the merge |

-Do not predict quality from the merge rule alone.
+Don't predict quality from the merge rule alone.
 Model Soups[3] reported gains over the best individual checkpoint in its evaluated shared-initialization experiments, including ImageNet settings.
-That result motivates trying a merge; it does not predict whether a new LLM merge will clear its specialist task gates.
+That result motivates trying a merge; it doesn't predict whether a new LLM merge will clear its specialist task gates.

-After merging, run a full evaluation suite across all target tasks, not only the aggregate score.
-Strong shipping accuracy can mask a miss in refund handling.
+After merging, run a full evaluation suite across all target tasks, not the aggregate score alone.
+Strong code-generation accuracy can mask a miss in math reasoning.
 Track per-task metrics independently and compare against declared thresholds and each source model's baseline.

 How do you choose merge coefficients for three or more models?
 Start with equal weights as a baseline, then tune against a held-out validation set that reflects your target task mixture.
 Track each target capability separately.
 If equal weights cause interference, try task-vector coefficients, TIES, DARE-TIES, or a small grid search over weights and density values.